 Academic honors and awards

-- Fulgentius of Ruspe and the Scythian Monks: Correspondence on Christology and Grace.
-The Fathers of the Church: A New Translation (Patristic Series), 126.
+- With Rob Roy McGregor (co-translator).
+Fulgentius of Ruspe and the Scythian Monks: Correspondence on Christology and Grace.
+The Fathers of the Church: A New Translation (Patristic Series) 126.
 Washington, D.C.: Catholic University of America Press, 2013.
-[Co-translated with Rob Roy McGregor.]

 - Understanding Language: A Guide for Beginning Students of Greek or Latin.
 Washington, D.C.: Catholic University of America Press, 2011.

 - Life in the Trinity: An Introduction to Theology with the Help of the Church Fathers.
-Downers Grove, Ill.: IVP, 2009, 240 pp (This book is also being published in Russian.)
+Downers Grove, IL: IVP, 2009 (This book is also being published in Russian.)

 Journal Articles and Book Chapters